benmorehouse/std/README.md

 # Installation

+If you just wish to use the project as a tool, [then run the binary!](https://github.com/benmorehouse/std/releases/tag/v1.0)

 If you do not have homebrew, go here: https://brew.sh

 Once you have homebrew, if you do not have go installed then entire